 Emerald Ash Borer (EAB)

-Emerald ash borer (EAB), Agrilus planipennis, attacks only ash trees..
-It is believed to have been introduced into Michigan 15 to 20 years ago on wood packing material from Asia.
+Emerald ash borer (EAB), Agrilus planipennis, attacks only ash trees.
+It was first discovered in the United States in Michigan in 2002 and is believed to have originated on wood packing material from Asia.
 Since then, the destructive insect has been found in numerous states including Tennessee.
 Typically, the emerald ash borer beetles can kill an ash tree within three years of the initial infestation.

 TDA urges area residents and visitors to help prevent the spread of EAB: